usa-m/usa-m/README.md

 #

-&nbsp;&nbsp;&nbsp;Private repos (for the timebeing) and public projects are available at:
+Private repos (for the timebeing) and public projects are available at:

 <p align="left">